 8. Highly competitive

-Most people fail with their dropshipping store because they are not unique.
+Most people fail with their dropshipping stores because they are not unique.

-There are so many people learning about dropshipping and starting dropshipping stores right now.
+So many people are learning about dropshipping and starting dropshipping stores right now.

 For example, just type “Dropshipping” into Google Trends: